How Is Auto Insurance Pricing Set?

 - Credit.
 Your credit score shows financial responsibility and is one of the most important factors to predict the likelihood of a person filing a claim.
 Those with good credit are more likely to take care of their vehicle, pay their premiums, and cover their deductibles — all of which make their rates lower.

-Texell Financial agents pave the way by shopping multiple leading insurance providers on your behalf.
-To review your current auto insurance coverage, or to get a quote, talk to your Texell Financial Insurance Agent today.
+Texell Insurance agents pave the way by shopping multiple leading insurance providers on your behalf.
+To review your current auto insurance coverage, or to get a quote, talk to your Texell Insurance Agent today.
 Call us at 254.774.5181 or email email@example.com.

 If you wish to comment on this article or have an idea for a topic we should cover, we want to hear from you!
 Email us at firstname.lastname@example.org.